ranja-sarkar/Optimization-NOGD/README.md

 [PSO](https://simonblanke.github.io/gradient-free-optimizers-documentation/1.5/optimizers/particle_swarm_optimization/) is a metaheuristic as it makes few or no assumptions and can search very large spaces of candidate solutions to the problem.
 It was first used to simulate social behavior.

-PSO does not use the gradient, which means it does not require that the optimization problem is differentiable as required by classical optimization methods such as gradient descent and quasi-newton methods.
-The caveat is that metaheuristic algorithms such as PSO do not guarantee that an optimal solution will ever be found.
+PSO does not use the gradient, which means it does not require that the objective of the optimization problem is a differentiable function as required by classical optimization methods such as gradient descent and quasi-newton methods.
+The caveat is metaheuristic algorithms such as PSO do not guarantee that an optimal solution will ever be found.

 # Summary of gradient-free optimization